sarakane/SweetAndSavoryTreats.Solution/README.md

 ### View locally
 * Navigate to the newly created `SweetAndSavoryTreats.Solution` folder.
 * Navigate to the `SweetSavory` project folder.
-* In the `appsettings.json` file, change the password to match the password that you have set for the root account.
+* In the `appsettings.json` file, change the username `uid` and password `pwd` to match the username and password that you have set for your database connecton at localhost(127.0.0.1) on port 3306.
 * In the terminal, run `dotnet restore` and `dotnet build` to build the application.
 * Enter `dotnet tool install --global dotnet-ef` to install `dotnet ef` as a global tool.
 * Enter `dotnet ef database update` to build the MySQL database from the Migrations folder.